 The University of Connecticut participates in a regional cooperative program administered by the New England Board of Higher Education (NEBHE).
 This program, known as the New England Regional Student Program, permits qualified residents of the New England states to study with reduced tuition in certain programs at any of the state universities and the public two-year colleges and technical institutes.

-For a list of approved majors and information on the current Regional Student Program tuition rate, visit admissions.uconn.edu.
-Regional Student Program information is also available on the NEBHE website at www.nebhe.org.
+For a list of approved majors and information on the current Regional Student Program, visit admissions.uconn.edu.
+For information about tuition and the impacts of changes to majors or residency, see bursar.uconn.edu.
+Regional Student Program information is also available at www.nebhe.org.